njonsson/cape/README.markdown

 ### Simply mirror all Rake tasks as Capistrano recipes

 Add the following to your Capistrano recipes.
-Note that Cape statements must be executed within a `Cape` block.
+Note that Cape statements must be contained in a `Cape` block.

     # config/deploy.rb